jsvisa/goleveldb-bench/pebble-2.md

 ### 0. Database Initialization

-We can use `geth db inspect` to have a peek of the db distribution in the geth chaindb, this is a result of a running ethereum mainnet [@block 2025-05-06](http://etherscan.io/block/22421889), the result is https://hackmd.io/@jsvisa/HJ2shlweeg, we pay attention to the snapshot parts:
+We can use `geth db inspect` to get a glimpse of the db distribution within the geth chaindb.
+This analysis is based on a running ethereum mainnet at block 22421889 [@block 2025-05-06](http://etherscan.io/block/22421889).
+The inspection results can be found at https://hackmd.io/@jsvisa/HJ2shlweeg, we pay attention to the snapshot parts:

 | Category         | Total Size | Count      | Avg Value Size |
 | ---------------- | ---------- | ---------- | -------------- |